Ms. Bissada is a Certified Specialist in Family Law (ACFLS) and a fellow

 in the community.

-Ms. Bissada also serves on the Board of Directors for Overcoming Barriers,
+Ms. Bissada also served on the Board of Directors for Overcoming Barriers

 Ms. Bissada has been a member of Collaborative Practice San Mateo County